halal-beef/Mu-Mediatek/README.md

 - [sonic011gamer](https://github.com/sonic011gamer) for his [Mu-Samsung](https://github.com/sonic011gamer/Mu-Samsung) base, otherwise I wouldnt've been able to port this.

-- [adomerle](https://github.com/adomerle) for his [edk2-mtk](https://github.com/adomerle/edk2-mtk) base, otherwise there would be no way in hell this port would even be possible
+- [adomerle](https://github.com/adomerle) for his [edk2-mtk](https://github.com/adomerle/edk2-mtk) base, otherwise there would be no way in hell this port would even be possible.

 ## License